ICSlingerland/Remotesensing_wind_turbines/README.md

-# North Sea Wind Turbines and Sedimentology Remote Sensing Project
+# Creating a mission: How to use remote sensing to observe the affect of Wind Turbines in the North Sea on the Sedimentology.

 ## Overview